lumo93/RE-FLEX/README.md

 You may or may not need to install 'pip' separately.

 Copy and paste the following command into terminal(Linux) or command prompt(Windows):
-`pip install requests pyaes pbkdf2 yagmail`
+`pip install requests pyaes pbkdf2 yagmail cryptography`

 ## Disclaimer